Sushmeta1/Skill-Synch/README.md

 **Built with ❤️ for the developer community**

-*SkillSync - Bridging the gap between skills and success* 🌟
+*SkillSynch - Bridging the gap between skills and success* 🌟